Zaqy Mohamad replaces Halimah Yacob as adviser to Marsiling-Yew Tee GRC

 SINGAPORE: Mr Zaqy Mohamad has been appointed as adviser to Marsiling-Yew Tee GRC Grassroots Organisation, after Madam Halimah Yacob stepped down with effect from Aug 7, the People's Association (PA) said on Tuesday (Aug 8).

-Mr Zaqy, 42, is currently adviser to Chua Chu Kang GRC GROs, but he will work concurrently with MPs from Marsiling-Yew Tee GRC - including Minister for National Development Lawrence Wong and MPs Ong Teng Koon and Alex Yam - to serve the residents there, the media release said.
+Mr Zaqy, 42, is currently adviser to Chua Chu Kang GRC Grassroots Organisations, but he will work concurrently with MPs from Marsiling-Yew Tee GRC - including Minister for National Development Lawrence Wong and MPs Ong Teng Koon and Alex Yam - to serve the residents there, the media release said.

 On Monday, Mdm Halimah submitted her letters of resignation as MP of Marsiling-Yew Tee GRC, as well as Speaker of Parliament and member of the People's Action Party (PAP) after declaring her intention to contest in the upcoming presidential election.